Service Experiential Learning Requirement (ELR)

-- Pre-approved service-learning experience mentored by the Kernodle Center (40 hours)
+- Pre-approved community-based learning experience mentored by the Kernodle Center (40 hours)

-Work with your advisor to identify ASL courses that are labeled with the “SL” designation.
-For additional information, contact Alexa Darby, Faculty Fellow for Academic Service Learning, at email@example.com.
+Work with your advisor to identify Community-Based Learning courses that are labeled with the “CBL/SL” designation.
+For additional information, contact Phillip Motley, Faculty Fellow for Academic Service-Learning and Community Engagement, at email@example.com

-Pre-approved Service Learning Experience Mentored by the Kernodle Center
+Pre-approved Service Experience Mentored by the Kernodle Center

-Students may also satisfy their ELR through individual service projects.
-These students must develop a customized service experience that includes specific learning outcomes, a minimum of 40 hours of direct service, and intentional research and reflection activities.
+Students may also satisfy their Service ELR through individual community-based learning projects.
+These students must develop a customized service experience that includes specific learning outcomes, a minimum of 15 days of direct service totaling a minimum of 40 hours, and intentional research and reflection activities.

 All students are eligible to complete this requirement using the Service ELR Workbook and must follow this process:

 - Meet with a Kernodle Center staff member for an orientation at the beginning of the fall or spring semester when the Service ELR will take place (students cannot begin their direct service hours prior to this meeting).
 Email firstname.lastname@example.org to request a meeting with a Kernodle Center staff member about the Service ELR.

 - Students may not begin their Service ELR after Fall Break or Spring Break.